matos-hayrapetyan/gallery-images/readme.txt

 * Slideshow start and stop button text: Change the start and stop slideshow text

 *   **Positioning**
-* Fixed position: If you need the gallery lightbox to have fixed position just put check mark
+* Fixed position: If you need the lightbox to have fixed position just put check mark
 * Popup position.
-Choose from  9 position to open  the images in your gallery with lightbox
+Choose from 9 position to open  the images in your lightbox

 == Changelog ==